Best Rugged Android Phone Android Central 2021

-Blackview is one of the leaders right now when it comes to rugged Android phones, and if you want one that has a huge battery, you'll want to check out the BV5900.
+Blackview is one of the leaders right now when it comes to rugged Android phones, and if you want one with a huge battery, you'll want to check out the BV5900.
 With a 5,580 mAh battery, you can use the BV5900 to your heart's content without worrying about running out of juice.
 It also has a 5.7-inch HD+ display, dual rear cameras, expandable storage, IP68 dust/waterproofing, and a MIL-STD-810G durability rating.

 Want a Caterpillar phone but don't have the cash for the S61?
 The S42 is another excellent pick that drops a few features in favor of a much smaller price tag.
 The CAT S42 can be repeatedly submerged in water (including hot water and soap), has a military-grade durability rating, and a large battery that promises up to two days of use per charge.
 Thanks to the 5.5-inch screen size, it's also easy to use with one hand.

 Once again, proving that it knows how to make a great rugged phone for less, OUKITEL has a killer device on its hands with the WP8 Pro.
 Taking a look at the spec sheet, it's impressive how cheap the WP8 Pro really is.
 There's a 6.49-inch Full HD+ display, a 5,000 mAh battery, triple rear cameras, and 64GB of storage.
 We're also thrilled to see things like a waterproof design and military-grade durability.